MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 There are different methods and data storage locations possible as storage accounts, sql databases and synapse to name a few.
 An example leveraging Azure data factory, Viva Insights organizational data, and azure blob storage will be described below using the [Business Continuity](../insights/Tutorials/power-bi-bc.md) use case.

-## Requirements
+## Preconditions

-The following requirements to be fulfilled, prior to continuing with its analytical process using Microsoft Viva Insights:
+The following preconditions are to be fulfilled, prior to continuing with its analytical process using Microsoft Viva Insights:

 ### Organizational data